ibm-cloud-docs/dl/order-nsp.md

 * Be sure to consult and familiarize yourself with the [Known issues and limitations](/docs/dl?topic=dl-known-limitations).
 * For Direct Link Dedicated with MACsec feature only:

-   * Currently, the Direct Link Dedicated with MACsec feature is offered in select locations, with growing support.
+   * Currently, the Direct Link Dedicated with MACsec feature is offered in Dallas, Toronto, and Montreal.
    * Ensure that you [secure your data in Direct Link](/docs/dl?topic=dl-mng-data&interface=cli).
    * Review [Guidelines and restrictions for Direct Link Dedicated with MACsec](/docs/dl?topic=dl-limitations-macsec).